Enhance what already exists

-While we see our entrepreneurial future in the transport of green gases such as hydrogen and biogas, we also keep an eye on the present.
-After all, our existing business also offers opportunities for improvement that have a positive impact in the here and now.
-Who better to report on this than those who implement sustainability in our company?
-On this page you will find examples of how our employees are reducing emissions and environmental impact.
+While preparing for our future business in the transport of green gases, such as, hydrogen and biogas, we are simultaneously keeping our attention focused on the present.
+After all, there are ways in which we can enhance our existing business that will have a positive impact in the here and now.
+Who better to report on this than those who are implementing sustainability in our company?
+On this page you will find examples of how our employees are reducing emissions and environmental encroachments.

 Thyssengas-Techniker bei der präzisen Wartung einer Armatur in einer Gas-Anlage zur Optimierung des bestehenden Netzes.

-If work needs to be carried out on our pipelines, gas must be removed from them for safety reasons.
-We use a combination of technical measures to prevent this gas from escaping into the environment.
+If work needs to be carried out on our pipelines, then for safety reasons, the gas must be removed from them.
+To prevent, as far as possible, this gas from escaping into the environment we use a combination of technical measures.
 As a result, emissions can often be reduced by more than 95 %.
-We also use modern measuring devices to continuously monitor our pipeline infrastructure.
-Because we can only reduce efficiently what we can quantify well.
+Furthermore, we deploy modern measuring devices to continuously monitor our pipeline infrastructure.
+This is because we can only efficiently reduce what can easily be quantified.

 Nikolai Hochbein